Postcommunion: Early church

 The second, Oratio super populum, is said only in ferial Masses in Lent.
 This restriction apparently results from the shortening of the Mass (which explains many omissions and abbreviations) and the tendency of Lent to keep longer forms, such as more than two lessons.
 Medieval commentators explain this mystically; Honorius thinks the prayer to be a substitute for the Eastern blessed bread (antidoron).

 The Oratio super populum is now always the prayer at vespers on the same day.
 It has been suggested that its use at Mass in Lent may be a remnant of a custom, now kept only on Holy Saturday, of singing vespers at the end of Mass.
 The first prayer, called Ad complendum in the "Gregorian Sacramentary", became the modern Postcommunion, now its official name.
 Its name was uncertain through the Middle Ages.
 Durandus calls it merely Oratio novissima, using the name Postcommunio for the Communion antiphon.

 The first "Roman Ordo" calls the prayer Oratio ad complendum (xxi); Rupert of Deutz calls it Ad complendum.
 But others give it the modern name, and so do many medieval missals (e.g. the Sarum).

 The Postcommunion has lost much of its original character as a thanksgiving prayer and has absorbed the idea of the old Oratio ad populum.
 It is now always a petition, though the note of thanksgiving is often included (e.g. in the Mass Statuit, for a confessor pontiff).
-It has been affected by the Collect on which it is modelled, though there is generally an allusion to the Communion.
+It has been affected by the Collect, on which it is modelled, although there is generally an allusion to the Communion.